 Many questions we hear from our Las Vegas breast augmentation patients revolve around the possible impact that breast augmentation can have on future pregnancies and breastfeeding.
-Here, Dr. Pancholi and our staff do our best to answer these questions.
+Here, cosmetic surgeon Dr. Pancholi and our staff do our best to answer these questions.

 Can I breastfeed if I have breast implants?

 The answer is a resounding “maybe.”
 The ability to breastfeed is very individual to begin with.
 Some women are unable to breastfeed, regardless of whether they have had breast implant surgery.
 Additionally, some women haven’t breastfed prior to breast augmentation to find out if they can.
-For those who are able to breastfeed, there is a small risk of not being able to breastfeed after surgery
+For those who are able to breastfeed, there is a small risk of not being able to breastfeed after surgery.

-The inability to breastfeed after surgery is thought to be from an injury to milk ducts during surgery, or from additional pressure the implants place on the surrounding breast tissue and milk ducts.
+The inability to breastfeed after surgery is thought to be from an injury to the nerves and milk ducts during surgery, or from additional pressure the implants place on the surrounding breast tissue and milk ducts.
 The additional pressure from the implants may not let the milk flow through when combined with the pressure from milk engorgement.
 The risk of difficulty breastfeeding increases with very large implants and subglandular (over the muscle) placement.